 For a more reliable quote tailored to your situation, contact us for a free assessment.

 Credit Providers require you have a secure source of income, so there is less risk of you missing your payments.
 If you can't show that you have secure employment or adequate income, you may not be approved for a loan.

 If you're self-employed, a contractor or you've only recently started a job, we can advise you on the documents you need to provide to improve your chance of a successful loan application.

 You might not be eligible for a loan if your income relies largely on government benefits.
 If you're on Centrelink or another government benefit, contact Debt Fix’s Debt Solutions team to find out how this affects your application and repayment plan.

 Should you consolidate all of your debts?

-A debt consolidation loan can cover as many debts as you want, but you don't have to include all of your debts.
+A debt consolidation loan can cover as many debts as you want, but you don't have to include all of your existing debts together.
 There could be advantages to keeping one or more existing loans separate if these have a lower interest rate or a longer term than your consolidation loan offers.

 Home loans typically have a much longer repayment period than other types of loans, often up to 30 years, so you might want to keep these as they are or to consider refinancing instead.

 Will you save money?